-Unitholders in the Class D Units, Class ED Units, Class G Units and Class DL Units of each Fund will be paid a distribution fee, out of the assets of the relevant Fund attributable to those Unit Classes.
-The distribution fee is calculated as a percentage of the daily net assets attributable to those Units held by the relevant Unitholder, accrued daily in the net asset value of the relevant Unit Class and paid quarterly in arrears at the annual rates set out in the table below.
+Unitholders in the Class D Units, Class G Units and Class DL Units of each Fund will be paid a distribution fee, out of the assets of the relevant Fund attributable to those Unit Classes.
+The distribution fee is calculated as a percentage of the daily net assets attributable to those Units held by the relevant Unitholder, accrued daily in the NAV of the relevant Unit Class and paid quarterly in arrears at the annual rates set out in the table below.